psugrg-web/silly-laravel/README.md

-# Silly Docker-based LAMP (Linux Apache Mysql PHP)
+# Silly Docker for Laravel project

-Very basic approach that's primarily designed to act as a snippet for simple development.
+Very basic approach that's primarily designed to act as a snippet, or a starting point for simple development.

+> [!IMPORTANT]
+> Don't use it in production!

 ## Usage